tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 Custom Abundance Widget
 #######################
-This widget is a GUI that allows you to develop custom model compositions graphically and output the model to a new file.
+This widget (or GUI) allows you to develop custom model compositions graphically and output the model to a new file.

 .. image:: ../images/custom_abundance_widget.png